athegist/athegist.github.io/_posts/2017-09-07-sign-extension.md

 ---
 layout: post
-title: Sign and zero extension
+title: sign and zero extension
 ---

 Today marks hitting some new material on the quest to learn asm.
 I vaguely recall dealing with sign and zero extension before, at least conceptually, but I don't recall having learned the instructions for these concepts.